You’re Not Using Fortnite Chapter 6 Replays Right – Here’s the Settings Guide You Need

 • Set:

-• Record Large Team ReplaysOn only if you actually review LTMs (they eat space).
+• Record Large Team Mode ReplaysOn only if you actually review LTMs (they eat space).

 • Hit Apply in the bottom right.

 Now queue into a match or two.
 Replays only exist for games you play after you turn this on.
-A typical Battle Royale replay on my PC sits somewhere around 100–500 MB, so they stack up faster than you’d think.
+A full Battle Royale replay file is small — roughly 10 MB — so size isn’t the bottleneck; the per-platform replay count is.

-Quick pro tip: If you’re planning to use these for content, hop into Settings → Audio and set Music to 0%.
-That gives you cleaner footage for editing later.
+Pro tip: If you’re capturing footage for content, open Settings → Audio and set Music to 0% for cleaner clips to edit later.

-Step 2 – How to Find and Manage Your Replays in Chapter 6
+Step 2 — Find and Manage Your Replays

-Once recording is enabled, the next hurdle is simply knowing where Fortnite hides your replays.
-Chapter 6 moved a few icons around compared to early chapters, but the basic flow is the same.
+Once recording is on, the next hurdle is knowing where Fortnite keeps your replays.
+Chapter 6 shuffled some icons, but the path is straightforward.

-• From the lobby, go to the Career tab (profile-style icon).
+• From the lobby, go to the Career tab.

 • You’ll see a list of recent matches showing: